What you need to pay and when

 There is normally a small charge in the region of £1-5 for special social events such as the trip to watch a T20 match at the Oval and awards evening at the end of the season.

-You are not obliged to buy club kit, but in 2018 club kit (which was £15 for a cap and shirt) was very popular and nearly all parents bought them.
-In 2018, club kit was available to be bought at the club on selected training evening, and we currently expect to do the same in 2019.
+You are not obliged to buy club kit, but club kit is very popular and nearly all parents buy it.
+In 2018 and 2019, club kit was available to be bought at the club on selected training evening, and we currently expect to do the same in 2020.

 Summer camp costs

-- Summer camps (during the summer holidays) - prices for 2019 will be confirmed in due course , but in 2018 it was £40/day (9am-3pm) with a 10% discount for early bookings.
+- Summer camps (during the summer holidays) - prices for 2020 will be confirmed in due course , but in 2019 it was £45/day (9am-3pm) with discount for booking multiple days.
 There are no sibling discounts for summer camps..

 Joining mid-way through a course or season